AmithaLingala/Blog/README.md

 This is my personal Blog.
 I will be sharing my thoughts on various topics whenever I have time.
-I would love to make it regular.

-Mostly I will be sharing about Data Privacy, which I feel most important to know and talk about in this digital world.
+Mostly I will be sharing about Data Privacy.
 Apart from this, I will write about things that grab my attention.